tfraudet/PyAcphFlightsLogbook/README.md

 ### Setup the MySql database

-By default the programm use a MySql database to store the results.
+By default the program use a MySql database to store the results.
 Assuming you have already a MySql database running, run the script ```setup_db.py``` to initialize the required tables.
 This need to be done only once when the database structure evolved or to create tables.
 The script uses ```acph-logbook.ini``` configuration file to get database connection parameters

 ```bash
 python3 ./setup_db.py